Interrupts

 FF0F — IF: Interrupt flag

-When an interrupt request signal changes from low to high, the corresponding bit in the IF register is set.
-For example, Bit 0 becomes set when the LCD controller enters the VBlank period.
+When an interrupt request signal (some internal wire going from the PPU/APU/… to the CPU) changes from low to high, the corresponding bit in the IF register becomes set.
+For example, bit 0 becomes set when the PPU enters the VBlank period.

 Any set bits in the IF register are only requesting an interrupt.
 The actual execution of the interrupt handler happens only if both the IME flag and the corresponding bit in the IE register are set; otherwise the interrupt “waits” until both IME and IE allow it to be serviced.